If we don’t succeed, are we failures?

 Failure sometimes, but not always, involves sin.

-Be instant in continued prayer.
+Be constant in continued prayer.

 When failure comes (and it will), what is the answer?
-Be instant in continuing prayer.
+Be constant in continuing prayer.
 Do not cease to pray, for it is in prayer that we recognize God’s great power and acknowledge His perfect plan.